 The small, hairy seeds of this weed are produced in large quantities, of between 300-400 seeds per plant, are easily distributed and can persist in the soil for 6 years.
 Although individual plants are easy to remove, the weed can establish quickly if allowed to mature and set seed.

-Around established trees and shrubsBayer Garden Path & Drive Weedkiller and Scotts Weedol Pathclear products containing glyphosate/diflufenican and can be applied once a season to natural surfaces where no plants are to be grown, and can also be applied under and around established woody trees and shrubs.
+Around established trees and shrubsSBM Job done Tough Weedkiller (ready-to-use only), SBM Job done Path Weedkiller (ready-to-use only) and Scotts Weedol Pathclear products containing glyphosate/diflufenican and can be applied once a season to natural surfaces where no plants are to be grown, and can also be applied under and around established woody trees and shrubs.
 This product kills off existing small green growth and prevents or checks developing growth.
 Check manufacturer’s recommendations before use to avoid damaging sensitive plants.